 AASB 16 'Leases' amends the accounting for leases.
 Lessees will be required to bring all leases on balance sheet as the distinction between operating and finance leases has been eliminated.
 Lessor accounting remains largely unchanged.
 AASB 16 is not mandatory until 1 July 2019 for the AICD.
-On a high level basis, if the AICD was to adopt AASB 16 as at 30 June 2018, the expected present value of the future minimum lease payments for non-cancellable operating leases as noted in Note 14 would be recognised as a financial liability of approximately \$14.0m in the statement of financial position.
-If the AICD adopted the full retrospective transition approach, the expected value of the Right-of-Use asset recognised in the statement of financial position would be approximately \$10.1m.
-If AICD had adopted AASB 16 for the year ended 30 June 2018, the impact on the Statement of Profit or Loss and Other Comprehensive income for the year ended
+On a high level basis on the date of adoption, the expected present value of the future minimum lease payments for non-cancellable operating leases as noted in Note 14 would be recognised as a financial liability of approximately \$47.6m in the statement of financial position.
+The AICD intends to adopt the modified retrospective transition approach with its practical expedients.
+The expected value of the Right-of-Use asset recognised in the statement of financial position on the date of adoption will be approximately \$33.7m.
+AICD will adopt AASB 16 for the year ended 30 June 2020.